galaxyproject/SARS-CoV-2/PreProcessing/README.md

 ### Oxford nanopore

- - Reads are QC'ed using `nanopolt`
+ - Reads are QC'ed using `nanoplot`
  - Quality metrics are computed and visualized using `fastqc`  and 'multiqc'
  - Reads are mapped against human genome `hg38` using `minimap2`
  - Reads that **do not map** to `hg38` are filtered out using `samtools view`